DPA2023/DPA2023/README.md

--With a legacy spanning more than 16 years, Decimal Point Analytics emerges as a seasoned financial services leader.
+With a legacy spanning more than 16 years, Decimal Point Analytics emerges as a seasoned financial services leader.
 Our extensive workforce of 600+ professionals drives excellence in Research, Data Management Solutions, and Advanced Analytics Services.

 Through adept deployment of Artificial Intelligence and Machine Learning, we have consistently translated innovation into tangible business value, positively impacting our clients' profitability.